-Machine Setup Overview
+Machine Setup

-Before you can begin developing, your machine (computer) needs to be configured and loaded with the necessary software and dependancieis.
+Before you can begin developing, your machine (computer) needs to be configured and loaded with the necessary software and dependencies.
 Each OS (Windows, Mac, Linux) will have its own method to download and install software based on the technology stack you’re working with.
 In this guide, we will focus on how to build a Minimal Viable Product (MVP) to prep your machine to create a Static Website Generator using Jekyll.

-• Apps - Software Package Manager
+• Software Package Manager

-• Code - Source Code Repository
+• Source Code Repository

-• IDE - Integrated Development Environment
+• Integrated Development Environment (IDE)

 • Visual Studio Code